cwarden45/Bastu_Cat_Genome/README.md

 Activated Kit / Collected Sample on 3/14/2019

-Learned data was available on 5/24/2019
+Learned data was available on 5/24/2019 (assuming this was in fact for the 2nd sample)

 Data available from AWS S3 bucket on 6/13/2019